mmustra/address-book-client/README.md

 # Address Book Client

 This is client part of Address Book project which allows you to manage contacts.
-[See it in action.](https://mmustra-address-book.herokuapp.com)

 <p align="center">
   <img src="./resources/demo.png">